PEUGEOT SPEEDFIGHT 3 50 (2009 - on) Review

 For the Peugeot Speedfight3 50, two new engines are available – either air or liquid-cooled.
 Both are Euro 3 compliant two-strokes and both feel fairly nippy, although we preferred the liquid-cooled version.
 It sounded as sweet as a nut and would produce another 500rpm over its air-cooled stable mate – essential extra power on a 50!

 Peugeot quality and reliability has always been among the best in the scooter class and the new Speedfight3 maintains that tradition.
 They’re generally robust, refined, and well built.

 Peugeots have always happily occupied the upper middle-ground, offering quality machine with decent spec at reasonable prices, and the new Speedfight3 is no different – that’s why they’ve proved so popular.
-Find a Peugeot Speedfight 50 for sale.

 The new Peugeot Speedffight3’s seat height is unchanged at a comfortable 800mm but the seat has been reshaped and the fuel tank repositioned to lower the centre of gravity and help gain storage space beneath the seat.
 The result is there’s now enough space to accommodate a full face lid – or the optional Peugeot stereo system which plugs into the 12v socket and includes an iPod dock, sub and amp.
 The speakers mount into the dummy air intakes on the side of the rear panels.
 It also has handlebar-mounted controls.
 Cool or what?